RaydenSec/RaydenSec_Learn_WebSec/README.md

 # Baskerville_Learn_WebSec
 A growing repo of guides and vulnerable websites I made in PHP to learn and keep track of basic web hacking techniques.
-Mainly a resource for friends/family..
+Mainly a resource for friends/family to introduce them to web sec..
 Take tips inside with a grain of salt..
 Planned guides:
 1. Intro to SQL Injection
 2. Bypassing radio/dropdwon inputs to use SQL Injection using BurpSuite proxy